Your food waste bin may be collected by a separate vehicle, at a different time (although on the same day) to your wheeled bin.

 - Cat litter/animal faeces

-Please remember to line your kitchen caddy with newspaper or a compostable liner, as all food waste must be wrapped.
+Please remember to line your kitchen caddy with newspaper or a compostable liner, as everything that goes into your food waste bin (including shredded paper) must be wrapped.